IrisHills/Blog/_posts/2018-03-14- Garfield Graffiti Skatepark.markdown

 <img src="/Blog/img/graffiti-pic.png" class="pic">

-<a class="links" href="https://brightestyoungthings.com/articles/hidden-in-plain-sight-wall-of-fame"> More Information About Graffiti in DC</a>
+<a class="moreinfo" href="https://brightestyoungthings.com/articles/hidden-in-plain-sight-wall-of-fame"> More Information About Graffiti in DC</a>